Arbor Lakes: Main Street

 Main Street and its accompanying anchors represent the inceptive phase of Arbor Lakes, beginning in 1997.
 Largely unchartered in suburban environments, city planners worked closely with developers to pioneer a relatively dense, urban commercial and residential district in the geographic heart of the city.
-Main Street runs north-south near the west end of the Arbor Lakes district, intersecting Elm Creek Boulevard at the south and Weaver Lake Road at the north.
+Main Street runs north–south near the west end of the Arbor Lakes district, intersecting Elm Creek Boulevard at the south and Weaver Lake Road at the north.

 Unlike more traditional, historic "main streets" (which grew little by little over the course of several decades), Maple Grove's Main Street was built over an approximate five-year time span, from 1997 to 2001.
-Main Street is surrounded by junior anchors (e.g., Byerly's, Babies R Us, JoAnn Etc., Sports Authority) and other retail/restaurants (e.g., Olive Garden, Buca di Beppo).

 The Main Street district is directly adjacent to the Great River Energy headquarters, which is located just east of Main Street.
 Great River Energy relocated its headquarters from Elk River to Maple Grove in 2008, constructing what became Minnesota's first Platinum LEED building.
 The facility incorporates many "green" technologies such as a 250 ft wind turbine, photovoltaic cells, rain gardens, rainwater re-use, green/recycled building materials, and so on.

-North of Main Street is Maple Grove's public library and a Lifetime Fitness location.
+North of Main Street is Maple Grove's public library.

 The Shoppes at Arbor Lakes

 The Shoppes at Arbor Lakes is a 412000 sqft lifestyle center located at the intersection of Hemlock Lane and Elm Creek Boulevard in Maple Grove, Minnesota.
 The mall was designed by KKE Architects of Minneapolis and developed by Opus Northwest in collaboration with Red Development.
 The center opened September 12, 2003.
 The Shoppes are designed to have the look and feel of a traditional Main Street.
 Unlike a regional mall, which would have anchor tenants (generally department stores such as Macy's or Nordstrom), the lifestyle center aims to have smaller, boutique-style stores.

-In keeping with the lifestyle center tradition, the Shoppes at Arbor Lakes is made up of mainly upscale national chains such as Pottery Barn, Williams Sonoma, Brooks Brothers, P.F.
-Chang's China Bistro, Banana Republic, Talbots, Express, Lane Bryant, Victoria's Secret, The Gap, and American Eagle.
+In keeping with the lifestyle center tradition, the Shoppes at Arbor Lakes is made up of mainly upscale national chains.
 Local stores also have a presence at the Shoppes.
-Hot Mama, which also has a location at Edina's 50th & France shopping district, Francesca's Collections, and GoodThings represent the local presence at the Shoppes.

 The primary target markets for lifestyle centers such as the Shoppes are affluent women and youth.
 These demographic groups also happen to have the most purchasing power in the United States of America.

 In 2005, Opus and Red Development worked to open Woodbury Lakes in Woodbury, Minnesota, an eastern suburb that shares similar demographics with Maple Grove.
 In October 2009, Woodbury Lakes went into bankruptcy but remains open to the public.